Alternative drainfield supply across Southwest Idaho

 The Eljen GSF system treats effluent in two zones before it reaches the native soil.
 Understanding this distinction is what helps you see why the system is permitted in situations where a standard trench-and-gravel approach cannot pass.

-Simplified cross-section — Eljen GSF system.
-Final installation must follow current Eljen design and installation guidance and applicable local requirements.
+Simplified cross-section of Eljen GSF materials.
+Final site work must follow current Eljen design guidance and applicable local requirements.

 Zone one